 The greatest problem with The Book of Will is that the play does not need to exist.
 No one was clamoring for a play about the creation of the First Folio, and the story has little inherent drama.
 Yes, there were difficulties in the book’s publication, but that’s true for many books.
 It is never clear why the publication of the First Folio merits the historical fiction treatment any more than Leaves of Grass, Frankenstein, or many other works of classic literature.
 If anything, the story of the First Folio should be a documentary.
 The script works best when it shows the lasting friendship among the surviving actors from the King’s Men and grows tedious when discussing the details of the publication process.
 Unfortunately, only about 15% of the play focuses on the characters’ friendships.

 Another problem with The Book of Will is that playwright Lauren Gunderson showed little more than a Wikipedia-level depth of knowledge about the creation of the First Folio and the people that made the book possible.
 She gets several details wrong, such as Shakespeare’s actor friends’ brief disagreement about whether Hamlet’s acting advice to the player king is in Act III or Act IV.
-In reality, the act and scene divisions in the First Folio text of Hamlet stop after marking the beginning of Act II, Scene 2 (Rosencrantz and Guildenstern’s first appearance).
-There is no designated Act III or Act IV for these people to argue about.
+In reality, the act and scene divisions in the First Folio text of Hamlet stop after marking the beginning of Act II, Scene 2 (Rosencrantz and Guildenstern’s first appearance), and none of the quartos of Hamlet have act and scene divisions.
+In other words, there is no designated Act III or Act IV for these people to argue about.
 It is also embarrassingly anachronistic to have characters quibble over spelling in an era when the only consistent thing about spelling was how inconsistent it was.

 The reality is that, like many details surrounding Shakespeare’s career, there is much that historians do not know about the publication of the First Folio.
 Maybe Henry Condell really did have to convince John Heminges to compile Shakespeare’s plays.
 Maybe Ralph Crane really did surreptitiously copy scripts for his own personal collection.
 Maybe there was friction in the Jaggard family over the illegal publication of plays.
 Or maybe not.
 Given the lack of evidence, The Book of Will is just as fanciful—and just as vacuous—as the legend of Shakespeare poaching deer as a young man or conspiracy theories about who the “real author” of the plays was.
 It is never clear why Gunderson’s musings about Shakespeare’s friends merit any more attention than other myths about England’s greatest playwright.